llm-bible/llm-bible.github.io/_publications/wang2022language.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2205.10747"}
   - {name: "Code", url: "https://github.com/MikeWangWZHL/VidIL"}
-tags: ['Training Techniques', 'Few-Shot', 'Pretraining Methods', 'Has Code', 'Prompting', 'Applications', 'INTERSPEECH']
+tags: ['INTERSPEECH', 'Applications', 'Training Techniques', 'Has Code', 'Pretraining Methods', 'Few-Shot', 'Prompting']
 ---
 The goal of this work is to build flexible video-language models that can generalize to various video-to-text tasks from few examples, such as